 An additional consideration in your setup will be integrations to development tools.
 Very often, product managers will be transitioning from a project focused approach where their product goals are delivered across multiple dev tool projects.
 Craft.io can help here by allowing you to maintain a product-centric view while pushing items into specific dev tool projects as required.

 Multiple workspaces are typically not recommended for product management teams unless the work in question is very separate and there’s no requirement for unified prioritization, planning and dependency management.

-  Products in Craft.io help you organize your Sections and Features.
-Look at your existing work, specifically your equivalents of Sections and Features and decide how many organizing layers you will need.
+Products in Craft.io help you organize your Epics and Features.
+Look at your existing work, specifically your equivalents of Epics and Features and decide how many organizing layers you will need.

 A product manager will typically be responsible for one or more Products in Craft.io and their views can be filtered to just those Products.

 When it comes to dev tool integrations, you have the flexibility to maintain a product-centric view while being able to push items from a Craft.io Product to specific dev tool Projects or instances.

 Each company’s needs will be different so if you’re unsure of how to best structure your Workspace in Craft.io, please reach out to our Customer Success team who will be happy to help you through the decision.